flexn-io/renative/README.md

 and follow the command prompt steps

-Update your current plugins with latest ones from RNV
+Update your current plugins with latest ones from ReNative

 `rnv plugin update`